 AT&T (NYSE: T)

 HBOMax streams many popular shows, including; The Sopranos, Game of Thrones, South Park, Doctor Who, Friends, Sesame Street, The Big Bang Theory, and several original series.
-HBOMax subscribers also have access to the Turner Classic Movies, MGM, and Warner Brothers film libraries and the Criterion Collection of classic movies.
+HBOMax subscribers can access the Turner Classic Movies, MGM, and Warner Brothers film libraries and the Criterion Collection of classic movies.

 AT&T’s holdings include the Warner Brothers movie studios, HBO, the Hanna Barbara animation studio, Looney Tunes (Warner Brothers animation), DC Comics (home of Batman, Superman, and Wonder Woman), and several cable TV channels.
 AT&T’s cable TV channels include HBO, Turner Classic Movies, TNT, Cinemax, TBS, the Cartoon Network, and CNN.